jmora/mindgraph/pages/bitter lesson.md

   * Following the bitter lesson, quantity is prioritized.
   * Extraordinary quantities of a negative [[quality]] have a (extraordinarily) negative outcome.
   Related: [[sunk-cost fallacy]], [[opportunity cost]], [[underthinking]], [[malinvestment]].
-- There are many potential bitter lessons in machine learning and AI:
+- There are many potential bitter lessons in programming, [[machine learning]], and AI:
 	- Human knowledge vs computation (original bitter lesson by [Rich Sutton](http://www.incompleteideas.net/IncIdeas/BitterLesson.html))
 	- Fancy theories vs experiments ([François Chollet](https://twitter.com/fchollet/status/1611286048084041728))
 		- Note: do not confuse a theorem with a working hypothesis.
 Both may be considered theoretical, but: